Alejogb1/mi-catalogo/README.md

 ### Como fue hecho?
 How was it done?

 Simple.
 Usé HTML, CSS y Javascript.
-Para eso tuve que usar Jquery para manipular los objectos de la página en orden de que se actualizaran los precios y fotos.
+Para eso tuve que usar DOM para manipular los objectos de la página en orden de que se actualizaran los precios y fotos.
 Para hacerque se muestren los detalles de los productos y de los pedidos, utilizé los Modals de Bootstrap los cuales te permiten mostrar un modal (pantall emergente) de manera sencilla.
 Si quieres saber mas, puedes leer el codigo o sino estar atento a mi Twitter que dentro de poco estaré subiendo tutoriales de como hacer una tienda como esta desede 0.

 Simple.
 I used HTML, CSS and Javascript.
-I had to use Jquery to manipulate the page objects in order for the prices and photos to be updated.
+I had to use DOM to manipulate the page objects in order for the prices and photos to be updated.
 To show the details of the products and the orders, I used the Bootstrap Modals which allows you to display a modal (pop-up screen) in a simple way.
 If you want to know more, you can read the code or pay attention to my Twitter that shortly I will be uploading tutorials on how to make a store like this from scratch.

 ###  Puedo usar el codigo para armar la tienda de mi local?
 Can I use this code to set up an online shop for my real store?